-The Prenatal Summit on Education about Disabilities is an event sponsored by the Joseph P. Kennedy, Jr. Foundation that will be held from 8am-4pm on November 12, 2021 at the John’s Hopkins Kennedy Krieger Institute in Baltimore Maryland and will also include a welcome reception on Thursday, November 11 from 7-9pm.
+The Prenatal Summit on Education about Disabilities is an event sponsored by the Joseph P. Kennedy, Jr. Foundation that will be held from 8am-4pm on November 12, 2021 at Kennedy Krieger Institute at the Johns Hopkins Medical Campus in Baltimore, Maryland and will also include a welcome reception on Thursday, November 11 from 7-9pm.
 This event will host 60 invited stakeholders, representing the medical, advocacy, and public policy communities, to discuss the future of prenatal education about disabilities.

 - Assess the current state of education about disabilities for expectant parents receiving a prenatal diagnosis.